5 Essential Nutrients You May Be Missing From Your Diet

 Vitamin D is very important in the absorption of calcium in the body and helps maintaining bone density.

-12 common diseases caused by vitamin D deficiency.
+You can read more about this subject in my article about 12 common diseases caused by vitamin D deficiency.

 To summarize, periodic blood tests and ensuring balanced menu can help to prevent many of these common nutritional deficiencies of vitamins and minerals and maintain quality of life and well-being.